 In applying the accounting policies set out above, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-The critical judgements made in the Statement of Accounts are:
+The critical judgements made in the Statement of Accounts are set out below.

 a) The council has decided not to prepare group statements in respect of the East Kent ALMO on the grounds of materiality.
-The ALMO's accounts include retained earnings of £171,000, plus a significant loss for their pension deficit of £10,175,000.
+The ALMO's accounts include retained earnings of £685,000, plus a significant loss for their pension deficit of £10,081,000.
 The council has decided that both these elements are not material for our accounts for the following reasons:

-The council's share of the ALMO's profit on transactions (approximately 25% of £171,000) is not material, so its inclusion in the financial statements would have no material impact.
+The council's share of the ALMO's profit on transactions (approximately 25% of £685,000) is not material, so its inclusion in the financial statements would have no material impact.

-The council does not have a constructive obligation for a share of the pension fund liability, so this liability is being recognised as a contingent liability in the accounts.
+The council does not have a constructive obligation for a share of the pension fund liability, so this liability is not recognised in the accounts.
 Consequently, in our opinion, under IAS37 and the equity method of consolidation, our share of this pension fund loss and the resultant liability would not be consolidated in any group accounts prepared.
-The liability would instead be disclosed as a contingent liability in any group accounts prepared.
 Details of the related party transactions are provided within this document.